 Inter MNP

 Inter MNP request will be determined by checking the value of the new parameter “mnp_type” in the request.
 If the parameter exists, this will be either for Intra MNP or Inter MNP.
 If the value is “INTER” then the request is for Inter MNP.
+Additionally for SIM_TYPE, checking will be done if SIM_TYPE=Non-DSA or not to determine the provisioning flow.
+This handling is only specifically for MVOICE RFS.

 Response Handling